 CSC 495.
 DIRECTED INDEPENDENT RESEARCH IN COMPUTER SCIENCE.
 Provides an opportunity for students, under the guidance of a faculty supervisor, to pursue scholarly research or study in areas associated with their academic field but outside of prescribed courses.
-The student and the prospective supervisor should develop and submit, for approval, a proposal to the Division Chair, at least one month prior to the start of the course.
+The student and the prospective supervisor should develop and submit, for approval, a proposal to the Dean, at least one month prior to the start of the course.
 For each hour of academic credit to be awarded, the student must have three hours of lab or study per week and one hour of consultation per week with the supervisor.
 Students may register for repeated enrollment in this course up to the maximum of 6 credits.
 Proposals must include an evaluation plan.
 Prerequisite: Students must have completed at least 20 credits of computer science with a minimum grade point average of 2.5.
+(F, S, SUM).
+I to 4 credits

 CSC 496.
 INTERNSHIP/FIELD STUDIES.
 Provides an opportunity for students to earn academic credit for activities conducted outside of the University.
 Field studies, internships, summer research programs and career-related employment activities can quality for credit under this course.
 Written proposals for such work must be developed by the student and the prospective field/employment supervisor and submitted to a divisional committee.
 Proposals must be submitted at least one month prior to the start of the course.
 The amount of academic credit to be earned will be determined by the committee based on the duration and quality of the experience, with a maximum of 4 credits through repeated enrollment.
 Prerequisite: Students must have completed at least 20 credits of computer science courses.
+(F, S, SUM).

 CSC 497, 498.
 SENIOR SCIENCE SEMINAR I, II.
 A weekly seminar devoted to the exploration of current topics of interest in the various fields of science.
 Each student will present one seminar per semester.
 Meets one hour weekly.
 Required of all science seniors.
 Prerequisites: CSC 397, CSC 398.
+CSC 497 (F).
+CSC 498 (S).
+1, 1 credit